-Comparable earnings represents earnings or loss attributable to our common shareholder on a consolidated basis, adjusted for specific items.
+Comparable earnings represents earnings or loss attributable to common shareholders on a consolidated basis, adjusted for specific items.
 Comparable earnings is comprised of segmented earnings, interest expense, AFUDC, interest income and other, income taxes and non-controlling interests, adjusted for specific items.
-See the Consolidated results section for reconciliations to net income attributable to controlling interests and to common shares.
+See the Consolidated results section for reconciliations to net income attributable to common shares and net income per common share.